-Make-ahead and allergy-friendly tips for this Pineapple Fried Rice
+Make-ahead and allergy-friendly tips for making Pineapple Fried Rice

 - Use leftover rice that’s been refrigerated.
 Adding fresh hot cooked rice will turn the fried rice into mush.
 Or cook your fresh rice using 25% less water –> scoop it out onto a baking sheet and freeze for 10 minutes

 - Cook the ingredients separately.
-In this recipe, you’ll cook the egg first, then dish out to plate.
+For this fried rice recipe, you’ll cook the egg first, then dish out to plate.
 This is to ensure that each ingredient is perfectly cooked (not over or under cooked) AND that each ingredient maintains their distinct flavor and texture.

-- Add any protein you like – chicken, shrimp, tofu etc. To make-ahead, you can chop chicken, pork or beef into bite-sized pieces and store in a zip-top bag the night before.
+- Add any protein you like – chicken, shrimp, tofu etc. For make-ahead pineapple fried rice, you can chop chicken, pork or beef into bite-sized pieces and store in a zip-top bag the night before.

 - 1/2 teaspoon grated or minced ginger

-- 2 teaspoons Fish Sauce (leave out for paleo or use Vegan Fysh Sauce )
+- 2 teaspoons fish sauace leave out for paleo or use Vegan Fysh Sauce

 - 1 teaspoon sesame oil